elifhanife/my_first_website/README.md

 # My First Website
  It is my first experience on HTML5 and CSS3.
  I did this project at the first term of my school department - in 2020.
  It is the website of a hotel that does not exist in reality, and its design is entirely my own.
+ Here are the website link : https://elifhanife.github.io/sunroofaccommodation.github.io/